Jisevind/src-context/README.md

 -   **✅ Safe & Configurable:** Handles binary files, SVGs, and lets you set a max file size with `--max-file-kb`.

+-   **📁 Multiple Paths:** Process multiple files and directories in a single command.

+-   **💬 Comment Control:** Strip comments by default to save tokens, or keep them with `--keep-comments`.

 ## Installation